Table of Contents

 Microsoft mission statement: To empower every person and every organization on the planet to achieve more.

-Why it works: Notice, Microsoft’s mission statement makes no mention of software, or PCs, or technology at any level.
+Why it works: Notice, Microsoft’s company mission statement makes no mention of software, or PCs, or technology at any level.

 This isn’t to say the company is focused on something other than tech.
-But by concentrating on the “why” not the “what” of the business, this mission statement remains flexible and agile.
+But by concentrating on the “why” not the “what” of the business, this mission statement example remains flexible and agile.
 No matter where the market moves, Microsoft aims to increase productivity with it’s products.

 Square’s point-of-sale and online payment platforms came out on top during the pandemic.
 But even before that time, the company was a leader in POS products.